SticsRPacks/documentation/coding_style.md

 ## Naming conventions

-### File names and extensions
+### Function names

-*	File names should exactly corresponds to the function name it includes (if only one function per file, preferred)
-*	Files names are always written in english
+*	Function names are always written in english
-*	File names must be meaningful (using [nouns and then] verbs,...)
-    + e.g. a set of action verbs to be used: set, get, select, filter, read, write, ...
+*	Function names must be meaningful, mostly with a format: [verb]_[noun], e.g. a set of action verbs to be used: set_param, get_param,read_param...
 *	... but they must not be too long (<20 characters if possible)
 *	Special characters are prohibited
 *	Words must be separated exclusively with "_" (snake case)

+### File names and extensions

+*	File names should exactly corresponds to the function name it includes (if only one function per file, which is preferred)
 *	The file extension is always : .R

 ### Object/variable names